WhatTheDickens/lit-dig-age/text-fluid/03_timeline.md

 `https://cdm16003.contentdm.oclc.org/digital/iiif/p16003coll16/8/full/full/0/default.jpg`

 It will take some time for the image to load, especially if you don't have a high-speed internet connection.
 High-quality scans of manuscript images have very large file sizes so that researchers and other users can examine them in fine detail.
+The image you've just loaded is 6751 pixels wide and 9000 pixels wide.
+At 7.4 MB, it's actually one of the smaller files in the Huntington's

+Your browser probably loaded a scaled-down version of the image so that the entire image would fit on your screen.
+If you mouse over the image, you should see an icon of a magnifying glass with a "+" sign inside it.
+Clicking on the image should enlarge it to full size, so that you can see the it in great detail.
+In most browsers, you can step down the size of the image using the keyboard combination `Ctrl -` (Mac: `Command -`).
+Similarly, you can step it up using `Ctrl +` (Mac `Command +`) You can save the image to your own computer by right-clicking and choosing "Save Image As ..." or the equivalent.

-This is one reason the IIIF standard is so important: if you had to use all these images at full size in your project, your users would spend a lot of time drumming their fingers, waiting for your images to arrive on their screens.
+The size of high-quality scans is one reason the IIIF standard is so important: if you had to use all these images at full size in your project, your users would spend a lot of time drumming their fingers, waiting for your images to arrive on their screens.

 ## Calling an image at a percentage of its original size

 The URI you entered in your browser's location bar above should have (eventually!) delivered the first page of the "A" version of Thoreau's *Walden*.
-What if you wanted to call the image at a fraction of its original size so that it would load much faster?
+What if you wanted to call the image at a specified fraction of its original size so that it would load much faster?

 You could do that by replacing the original URI you typed with the following:

 `https://cdm16003.contentdm.oclc.org/digital/iiif/p16003coll16/8/full/pct:10/0/default.jpg`

 When you hit `Return/Enter`, the image should load much, much faster.
+This image is 870 x 1160 pixels, with a fise size of 136 KB — just under 2% of the original's size.

 How do the two URIs differ?
 You have to look closely to see.
 Start at the end (`&hellip;default.jpg`) and trace your way back till you see this: `/full/pct:10/` Compare with the URI above, which reads, at the same location, `/full/full/`.
 The second URI delivers the image at 10% of its original size.